If you are reading this… you have kids.

 Kids grow up fast.

-Seriously, one minute you are swaddling them in your arms… the next they are glued to their tablets and tv sets.
+Seriously, one minute, you are swaddling them in your arms…, and the next, they are glued to their tablets and TV sets.

-Mickey Mouse is no longer cool… he’s been replaced by the likes of Sponge Bob, Bart Simpson and some girl named “Jessie”.
+Mickey Mouse is no longer cool.
+He’s been replaced by Sponge Bob, Bart Simpson, and a girl named Jessie.

-So after we take a moment to wax nostalgia (sigh), we need to focus our attention on what that means for their responsibilities at home.
+So, after we take a moment to wax nostalgic (sigh), we need to focus on what that means for their responsibilities at home.

 If kids this age can figure out how to download video games and program the DVR, they can certainly handle a little more on the ol’ chore chart.

-Their chores should now incorporate a handful of items that they can actually take off your list.
+Their chores should now incorporate a handful of items that they can take off your list.

 Want a copy of Early Elementary Chore Chart Templates?
 Click any of the buttons below to download the PDF!